usd-wg/assets/test_assets/RelationshipEncapsulationTests/README.md

 # Unencapsulated Relationship Tests

+> **NOTE**: This contains tests that show behavior changes introduced in newer versions of USD.

 These tests focus on demonstrating valid and invalid uses of unencapsulated relationship targets.
 A relationship target is unencapsulated when the target prim path is outside of the scope of a reference target prim and its descendants.
 When these sorts of relationships are referenced, the composition engine is unable to resolve and update the prim path of the relationship target because the target no longer exists in the new context.
 This can happen due to:
 1. Bad asset structure with relationships target prims outside of the default prim.
 2. Misuse of a reference by targeting a prim that wasn't designed or intended to be a reference target.